For This PracticeLinks Catalog

 Counseling, Compliance & Training Programs

 Our client service includes proactive counseling, compliance, and training programs.
 We counsel employers daily to troubleshoot and resolve problems in all employment hot spots to help our clients minimize the risks inherent in nearly all employment decisions.
 Through our audit programs, we offer a comprehensive review of employment policies, practices, and documents to ensure compliance with federal and state labor law.
 We design affirmative action programs, separation agreements, and comprehensive employee handbooks and personnel policies and procedures.
-Our supervisor and employee training programs help employers reduce the risks of lawsuits, union organizing efforts, and other workplace problems.
+Our supervisor and employee training programs help employers reduce the risks of lawsuits and other workplace problems.

 - Four Partners to Present at the 2016 GNOBFA Seminar